 Applying to the Genetic Counseling Program

 All prospective students for the Genetic Counseling Graduate Program must apply through the Wayne State University Office of Graduate Admissions using the online application tool.
 Application deadline is February 1st for consideration of fall admission.
-There is an application fee of $50 for both domestic and international students.

 A completed application includes:

 - Original transcripts from all post-secondary institutions.

 - The general Graduate Record Examination (verbal, quantitative and analytical).
 Official scores must be sent using 1898 as the institution code and 0210 as the program code.
 Scores must be received by February 1st to be considered for admission in the fall of the same year.
 Scores cannot be more than five years old at the time of the application.

 - Applicants whose native language is other than English are required to take the Test of English as a Foreign Language (TOEFL).

 - A statement describing personal and professional reasons for pursuing a career in genetic counseling.
 Please limit the essay to 750 words, double-spaced.